Cold Comfort (Inside No. 9)

 "Cold Comfort" is the fourth episode of the second series of the British dark comedy anthology television programme Inside No. 9.
 The episode, which was written and directed by Steve Pemberton and Reece Shearsmith, was first broadcast on 16 April 2015 on BBC Two.
 Most of "Cold Comfort" is composed of a stream from a fixed camera on the desk of Andy, the protagonist, with smaller pictures on the side of the screen, in the style of a CCTV feed.
 "Cold Comfort" was filmed over two and a half days in Twickenham, and was, like "A Quiet Night In" from Inside No. 9s first series, highly experimental.
 It was Pemberton and Shearsmith's directorial debut.

 The episode starred Pemberton, Shearsmith, Jane Horrocks, Nikki Amuka-Bird and Tony Way as volunteers at Comfort Support Line, a crisis hotline.
 The story follows Andy (Pemberton), who is starting at the call centre.
 After taking a particularly disturbing call from Chloe, a suicidal teenage girl, Andy begins to struggle, but he is offered support by his supervisor George (Shearsmith), the gossipy Liz (Horrocks) and the officious Joanne (Amuka-Bird).
 Andy is later joined by Michael (Way).
 Vilma Hollingbery, Vicky Hall and members of the comedy group Gein's Family Giftshop (Edward Easton, Kath Hughes and James Meehan) voiced various callers, with the Gein's Family Giftshop comedians also appearing as on-screen extras, playing unnamed call centre volunteers.

 The television critics Andrew Billen and David Chater (both writing for The Times) and John Robinson (writing for The Guardian) characterised "Cold Comfort" as somewhat weaker than other episodes of the series, but other critics, including Patrick Mulkern (writing for Radio Times), the comedy critic Bruce Dessau and writers for The Sunday Times were complimentary.
 Commentators praised the format, the writing and the performances, especially Horrocks's, but offered differing views about the episode's conclusion, plot and atmosphere.

 Production

-The second series of Inside No. 9 written in 2014, and then filmed from the end of 2014 into early 2015.
+The second series of Inside No. 9 was written in 2014, and then filmed from the end of 2014 into early 2015.
 The idea for "Cold Comfort" began with the call centre, with Pemberton having kept a newspaper article on the subject from 2005 as a potential inspiration.
 Once the writers had the idea for the setting, they allowed the story to grow out of this.
 The pair visited a large number of locations—including a number of colleges—before settling on the one used, which was in Twickenham, rejecting many because they did not look enough like offices.
 They had three days at the location, but completed filming in two and a half.